 Brexit Update: The UK and Australia Signed Free-Trade Deal

 The Free-Trade Agreement signed by the UK and Australia will lower the extra costs and taxes on imports and exports to encourage greater trade between the two countries.
 The UK government estimates that the trade deal will unlock over 10 billion euros of additional trade.
 In addition, the Australian government will enjoy 99% eliminated tariffs on its exports and will make it easier for its citizens to live and work in the UK.

 Amazon May Expand Its Delivery Model to Europe

 According to a report by The Information, Amazon will partner with five small trucking companies in different countries and train them to deliver goods for Amazon exclusively.
 The company would partner with these carriers in France, Germany, Italy, Poland, and Spain under the Amazon Freight Partner program.
 Read about this potential initiative from FreightWaves.

 What's New in Transportation & Freight?

 Ports of LA & Long Beach Postpone Container Dweller Fee for the 6th Time

 Once again, Los Angeles and Long Beach's ports push consideration for fees on aging cargo back to December 27.
 The container dweller fee is a policy coordinated by the Biden-Harris Biden-Harris Supply Chain Disruptions Task Force, the US Department of Transportation, and multiple supply chain stakeholders.
-Read more about the container dweller fees in the Port of Long Beach's press release.
+Read more about the container dweller fees in the press release from the Port of Los Angeles.